 When you eat, much of your food is broken down into glucose, raising blood sugar levels, thus raising insulin levels.
 If you are constantly eating, you are constantly raising your insulin levels.

 When you fast, it allows your body a chance to stabilize it’s insulin levels, which gives your pancreas a rest from producing insulin.
 If you follow an intermittent fasting (IF) lifestyle, you can promote healthier insulin levels.
+It’s important to find the right intermittent fasting plan that will fit you and your lifestyle.
+Take our quiz and start working on stabilizing your insulin levels.

 How Can Intermittent Fasting Reduce Insulin Resistance?